-(1) Represents the potential 2018 cash incentive bonus payouts assuming target achievement of corporate goals, based upon the named executive officer's cash incentive bonus target and base salary in effect on December 31, 2018.
+(1) Represents the potential 2019 cash incentive bonus payouts assuming target achievement of corporate goals, based upon the named executive officer's cash incentive bonus target and base salary in effect on December 31, 2019.
 No minimum threshold amount or maximum amount beyond the target amount was established.
-See the column entitled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table for the cash incentive bonuses earned by the named executive officers in 2018.
+See the column entitled "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table for the cash incentive bonuses earned by the named executive officers in 2019.
 See "Compensation Discussion and Analysis - Components of Executive Compensation - Annual Performance-Based Cash Incentive Compensation" for a description of the target amount applicable to each named executive officer.

-- (2) Represents grants of restricted share units made to the named executive officers in 2018.
-Such awards vest annually in equal installments over a fouryear period beginning on February 15, 2018, subject to such officer's continued service with us on each such vesting date. - (3) Represents grants of share options made to the named executive officers in 2018.
-Such awards have a four-year vesting period, with 25% of the shares subject to the award vesting on the first anniversary of February 15, 2018 and the remainder vesting quarterly in equal installments over the following 12 quarters, subject to such officer's continued service with us on each vesting date. - (4) Represents the closing market price of the shares on the grant date. - (5) Amount represents the aggregate grant date fair value for the options and restricted share unit awards, as applicable, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 7 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
+- (2) Represents grants of performance-based RSUs made to the named executive officers in 2019.
+Such awards vest based on two separate performance metrics, 80% of the target award amount will vest upon receipt of the first regulatory approval of a Wave drug product by the U.S. Food and Drug Administration or European Medicines Agency and 20% of the target award will vest upon the first commercial sale of a Wave drug product, in each case, occurring on or before March 7, 2029.
+All unvested performance-based RSUs for Mr. Regnante and Mr. Baldry were forfeited on the date they stepped down from their positions on January 9, 2020 and February 21, 2020, respectively. - (3) Represents grants of restricted share units made to the named executive officers in 2019.
+Such awards vest annually in equal installments over a four-year period beginning on February 15, 2019, subject to such officer's continued service with us on each such vesting date.
+10,125 of the RSUs granted to Mr. Regnante on March 7, 2019 were forfeited when Mr. Regnante stepped down from his position on January 9, 2020. - (4) Represents grants of restricted share units made to Mr. Baldry in 2019.
+35,000 and 4,000 of these awards vest annually in equal installments over a four-year and two-year period, respectively, beginning on August 5, 2019, subject to Mr. Baldry's continued service with us on each such vesting date.
+These RSUs were forfeited when Mr. Baldry stepped down from his position on February 21, 2020. - (5) Represents the grant of share options made to Mr. Baldry in 2019.
+Such awards have a four-year vesting period, with 25% of the shares subject to the award vesting on the first anniversary of August 5, 2019 and the remainder vesting quarterly in equal installments over the following 12 quarters, subject to Mr. Baldry's continued service with us on each vesting date.
+These share options were forfeited when Mr. Baldry stepped down from his position on February 21, 2020. - (6) Represents the closing market price of the shares on the grant date. - (7) Amount represents the aggregate grant date fair value for the options and restricted share unit awards, as applicable, computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 7 to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.